chuangg/CLEVRER/README.md

 git clone git@github.com:chuangg/CLEVRER.git
 ```
 The code mainly consists of two parts, including the dynamics predictor and the program executor.
-- dynamics predictor: we provide the implementation of the model in folder `temporal-reasoning`.
+- *dynamics predictor*: we provide the implementation of the model in folder `temporal-reasoning`.
-- programe executor: the code is provided in folder `executor`.
+- *programe executor*: the code is provided in folder `executor`.

 ### Get the data
 To help reproduced the reported results, we provide all the required data, including visual masks, parsed programs and dynamic predictions.